-As cremation continues to surge in popularity, so does bio urn tree memorials that give families the ability to plant a tree with ashes of a loved one.
-Below we’ve highlighted ten of the most popular tree memorial options used with The Living Urn's biodegradable urns and planting systems.
+As cremation continues to surge in popularity, so does tree urn memorials that give families the ability to plant a tree with ashes of a loved one.
+Below we’ve highlighted ten of the most popular tree memorial options used with The Living Urn's biodegradable urn or biotree urn.

 1) Red Maple

 The Red Maple is one of the most popular trees in America and also one of the most hardy.
 It can grow and thrive from as far north as Maine to as far south as sunny Florida.
 Its unique root system adapts to the type of soil – in wet soil its roots first grow laterally to establish a base and in dry soil conditions it first grows long taproots.
 In addition to being a hardy and adaptive option, the red maple is also a beautiful tree.
 From its bright red foliage displayed in the fall, to its winter shoots and summer green, the red maple is a sure sight to see!
 It has become one of the most popular tree options offered by The Living Urn® bio urn and planting system.
 To learn more about the red maple tree and all of its benefits check out this blog.

 The Twilight Crape Myrtle tree, with its bright purple flowers, is a symbol of love, longevity and good fortune.
 In certain cultures, crape myrtle trees are also a symbol of marriage and commitment.
 It can be found in warmer climates throughout the U.S. and is a sight not to be missed!
 It is a smaller tree that can be added to beautify any landscape.

 3) Weeping Willow